AdyGCode/ICT50220-Library-23S1/_docs/09-Using-the-UUIDs.md

 1. Add the getRouteKeyName to the Publisher, Genre, and Author models.
 2. Use the API to list all the data for each model.
-3. Copy ONE UUID from the list, and replace the number in the get with the UUID.
+3. Copy ONE UUID from the list, and replace the number in the `get` with the UUID.
 4. Verify that the correct row is returned.

+## Exercise - Using UUIDs

+1. Now work on using UUIDs for the Update and Delete methods in Genre, Publisher and Author.